Miltos-90/Walmart-Store-Sales-Forecasting/README.md

 Introduction
 ============

-In this challenge we need to model retail data.
+In this [Kaggle competition](https://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting) we need to model retail data.
 More specifically, we have to project sales for every department of 45 Walmart stores, located in different regions.